What is Permethrin?

 - Exposure to even small quantities of concentrated permethrin can cause severe and fatal poisoning in cats.

 Signs of Permethrin Poisoning

-- Following exposure to the concentrated permethrin spot-on products, cats can start to exhibit signs of toxicity.
+- After exposure to the concentrated permethrin spot-on products, cats can start to show signs of poisoning.

-- Signs of permethrin poisoning usually develop within a few hours, but sometimes can be delayed by up to 72 hours.
+- Signs of permethrin poisoning usually develop within a few hours.
+Sometimes you may not see signs of poisoning for up to 72 hours.
 The most obvious signs include:

 - Muscle tremors